jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/read/_overflowduring.md

   Gets the amount that is overflowing when measured from the specified funding cycle.

   @dev
-  This amount changes as the price of ETH changes in relation to the funding cycle's currency.
+  This amount changes as the price of ETH changes in relation to the currency being used to measure the distribution limit.

   @param _projectId The ID of the project to get overflow for.
   @param _fundingCycle The ID of the funding cycle to base the overflow on.

   @return overflow The overflow of funds.
 */
 function _overflowDuring(uint256 _projectId, JBFundingCycle memory _fundingCycle)
   private
   view
-returns (uint256) {
+  returns (uint256)
+{
   // Get the current balance of the project. uint256 _balanceOf = balanceOf[_projectId];